lambdaclass/concrete/ROADMAP.md

    - Lossy/ambiguous cast diagnostics are unbuilt: `300 as u8`, `-1 as u32`, and
      `3.9 as i32` compile silently today — add with an explicit acknowledgement/escape shape for intentional truncation.
+   - Signed/unsigned comparison rule is incomplete (probed 2026-06-23): a
+     same-WIDTH mixed-sign comparison (`i32 < u32`, `i64 < u64`) compiles
+     SILENTLY today, and its truth depends on signed-vs-unsigned interpretation (e.g. `-1` as i32 vs a u32) — a latent footgun; a different-WIDTH comparison (`u8 < i32`) is already rejected (E0715).
+Decide the same-width mixed-sign case — reject it and require an explicit cast, or define+document the interpretation — and gate it.
+This is the #6 "signed/unsigned comparisons" sub-part.

    **Track C — overflow policy is a real design fork, not a quick checker patch.**
    Arithmetic already produces overflow obligations and proven overflow should